ConYel/my_site_two/README.md

 Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.
 ― Marcus Aurelius

+The task we must set for ourselves is not to feel secure, but to be able to tolerate insecurity.
+― Erich Fromm